rmitchellscott/Aviary/docs/DATA_MANAGEMENT.md

 ### Single-User to Multi-User Migration

 When enabling multi-user mode (`MULTI_USER=true`), Aviary automatically performs a single-user to multi-user migration.
-For detailed migration procedures and troubleshooting, see the [Migration Guide](docs/MIGRATION_GUIDE.md).
+The following happens upon the initial admin user's first login in the background:

+1. Existing cloud pairing (if present) is migrated to the admin user
+2. Existing archived PDF files (if present) are moved to the admin user's directory
+3. Environment-based API key (if present) is migrated to the admin user's account

 **Important**: Single-user to multi-user migration requires using the same storage backend.
 If you need to change storage backends, use the cross-storage-backend migration process below.

 ## Cross-Storage-Backend Migration

 To migrate between different storage backends (e.g., filesystem to S3, or S3 to filesystem), use the backup and restore process.
-For comprehensive migration instructions including verification steps and troubleshooting, see the [Migration Guide](docs/MIGRATION_GUIDE.md).

 ### Filesystem to S3 Migration